A Combination Theorem for Trees of Metric Bundles: Preliminaries

-The following two propositions are very useful in our paper.
-In \cite[Proposition $3.1$]{bowditch-com}, Bowditch gave a criterion for hyperbolicity of a metric graph, and in \cite{hamenst-teich}, Hamenstadt also gave a similar criterion for proving a space hyperbolic.
-Anyway, we state it below in the format we need.
+In \cite[Proposition $3.1$]{bowditch-com}, Bowditch provided a criterion for hyperbolicity of a metric graph.
+Earlier, in \cite{hamenst-teich}, Hamenst\text{\"a}dt also gave a similar criterion for a space to be hyperbolic.
+In Proposition \ref{combing}, we consider Bowditch’s version for metric spaces.

-\begin{prop}\textup{(\cite[Proposition $3.1$]{bowditch-com})} Given $D_0\ge1,D\ge0$ and a proper map $\eta:\R_{\ge0}\ri\R_{\ge0}$ there exist $\dl_{\ref{combing}}=\dl_{\ref{combing}}(\eta,D,D_0)$ and $K_{\ref{combing}}=K_{\ref{combing}}(\eta,D,D_0)$ such that the following holds.
+\begin{prop}\textup{( \cite[Corollary $1.63$]{ps-kap})} Given $D_0\ge1,~D\ge0$ and a proper map $\psi:\R_{\ge0}\ri\R_{\ge0}$ there exist $\dl_{\ref{combing}}=\dl_{\ref{combing}}(\psi,D,D_0)$ and $K_{\ref{combing}}=K_{\ref{combing}}(\psi,D,D_0)$ such that the following holds.